The Parsha in a Nutshell

 The Core Idea

 - Names represent identity.
-They are given to us by our parent (or in this case God) as a statement of values and culture and we carry them with us everywhere.
+They are given to us by our parents (or in this case God) as a statement of values and culture and we carry them with us everywhere.
 They indicate who we are.
 In this story they represent who Yaakov was in birth and who he was called on to be – they express his understanding of his own identity and destiny.

 It Once Happened…